 About the Program

-Even in a diverse region like Metro Vancouver, the fields of urban planning and community development often miss the powerful perspectives and deep desires of BIPOC communities.
+Even in a diverse region like Metro Vancouver, the fields of urban planning and community development often miss the powerful perspectives and deep desires of Black communities.
 Urban planning and community development have historically been used to uphold systems of colonialism and white supremacy, but they also have the power to create a more equitable future.
-By fostering meaningful mentorship relationships within the BIPOC city-shaping community, we can ensure diverse perspectives are valued and drive more inclusive and just opportunities within these fields.
+By fostering meaningful mentorship relationships within the Black city-shaping community, we can ensure diverse perspectives are valued and drive more inclusive and just opportunities within these fields.

 Urban ReVision is built on a dynamic, three-pronged approach that combines mentorship, project-based learning, and hands-on workshops.
 This integrated model ensures you: